JaredWillson/sqlalchemy_climate/README.md

 ## Date format
 Note that for the last two API's, the expected date format is 'YYYY-MM-DD'.
 If specifying both start end end dates, the start and end dates should be separated with a forwards slash ('/').

+### Note
+StackOverflow was used for references purposes and problem solving as well as the course materials, but all code is mine.